Top of the range is engineers running multi-step agents against large repos. No budget gate. No personal cost signal.

 }'

-# Response includes the team's API key
+# Response returns the team's API key.
+Engineers point their tools at it:

 # ANTHROPIC_API_KEY=sk-litellm-payments-squad-xxxx